veraison/services/README.md

 (there is an equivalent `env.zsh` for `zsh`).

-If you are on a Linux distribution with systemd, Veraison services should be running as user systemd units.
+If you are on a Linux distribution with systemd or on MacOSX, Veraison services should be running as user systemd units.
 Otherwise, you can the services inside virtual terminals with

     veraison start-term